Skomer: Manx shearwater

 In 2011, an estimated 310,000 pairs of Manx shearwater were breeding on Skomer, with around 40,000 pairs on the "sister" island Skokholm.
 A 2019 survey estimated the Skomer population at almost 350,000, a 10 per cent increase.
 The colony comprises around half the world population and make the islands the world's most important breeding site for the species.
 The birds nest in burrows, which they either excavate themselves or commandeer from other burrow-making species, such as rabbits.
 Pairs will typically use the same burrow year after year.

-Shearwaters are not easy to see as they come and go at dusk, but a closed-circuit television camera in one of the burrows allows subterranean nesting activity to be seen on the screen in Lockley Lodge on the mainland at Martin's Haven.
+Shearwaters are not easy to see as they come and go at night, but a closed-circuit television camera in one of the burrows allows subterranean nesting activity to be seen on the screen in Lockley Lodge on the mainland at Martin's Haven.
 The remains of shearwaters killed by the island's population of great black-backed gulls can also be seen.

 The young Manx shearwaters remain at sea for five years before returning to breed on their natal island.
-On their return they navigate back to within a few metres of the burrow in which they were born.
-As they are ungainly and vulnerable on the land, they leave their burrows at dawn for the fishing grounds some fifty kilometres north out in the Irish Sea, not returning until dusk.
-Thus they attempt to avoid the gulls to which they would fall easy prey.
+On their return they navigate back to within a few metres (yards) of the burrow in which they were born.
+As they are ungainly and vulnerable on the land, they leave their burrows only at night to avoid predation by gulls also breeding on the island.
+They head for the fishing grounds some 30 miles (fifty kilometres) north out in the Irish Sea.
+Manx shearwater chicks fledge in late August and September and immediately migrate south to the coastlines of South America to overwinter, before returning to UK waters the next spring.

 Skomer vole

-Skomer has one unique mammal: the Skomer vole (Myodes glareolus skomerensis), a distinct form of the bank vole.
+Skomer has one unique mammal: the Skomer vole (Myodes glareolus skomerensis), a distinct subspecies of the bank vole.
 The lack of land-based predators on the island means that the bracken habitat is an ideal place for the vole, with the population reaching around 20,000 during the summer months.
 Then the resident short-eared owls may be seen patrolling the areas close to the farmhouse in the centre of the island for voles to feed their young.